fsharp/fsharp.org/guides/mac-linux-cross-platform/index.md

     xbuild RocketPart.fsproj
     xbuild RocketSolution.sln

-Many people doing cross-platform or Mac/Linux development don't like .sln files.
-If so, you can also create a .fsproj file that brings together a collection of .fsproj files.
+Many people doing cross-platform or Mac/Linux development don't like ``.sln`` files because the file format is not very amenable to human editing.
+If so, you can also create a ``.fsproj`` file that brings together a collection of ``.fsproj`` files.
 Example of this can be found
 [on F# Core Engineering](http://fsharp.github.io/2015/04/18/fsharp-core-notes.html#examples-of-how-project-files-reference-fsharpcore-and-the-f-targets-file)

-Tooling around projects relies on .fsproj files being present, for example the autocompletion in [emacs mode](https://github.com/fsharp/emacs-fsharp-mode) or [Vim](https://github.com/fsharp/vim-fsharp) will not work with out one. .fsproj files are special XML files, and can therefor be somewhat unwieldy to maintain by hand, to help with this you can either Xamarin Studio or MonoDevelop to create and maintain them if you work in either of those.
+Tooling around F# projects often relies on ``.fsproj`` files being present, for example the autocompletion in [emacs mode](https://github.com/fsharp/emacs-fsharp-mode) or [Vim](https://github.com/fsharp/vim-fsharp) will not work with out one, except when editing an F# script.
+These ``.fsproj`` files are special XML files, and can therefor be somewhat unwieldy to maintain by hand.
+To help with this you can use tools such as Xamarin Studio or MonoDevelop to create and maintain them, or command line tools such as ``Forge`` (see below).

 #### Forge